 The Consequences of a Prescription Drug Crime Conviction

 Individuals charged with prescription drug offenses often face long prison sentences, excessive fines and court costs, loss of employment and suspension of their driving privileges.
 It is important to have a knowledgeable criminal defense attorney on your side if you are charged with a prescription drug crime.

 Prescription opioid medications are often prescribed by doctors to treat moderate to severe pain after injury or surgery.
 The most commonly prescribed opioid medications are hydrocodone (Vicodin) and oxycodone (Oxycontin, Percocet).
 Long-term use of opioid prescription medications will often lead to drug dependence and addiction.
 According to the United States Food and Drug Administration, 91 people die from an opioid overdose in the United States every day.
-Individuals who are addicted to prescription opioids will often resort to desperate measures when their drug supply runs out.
+State records indicate that Bucks County had 209 fatal opioid overdose deaths in 2018.
+Unfortunately, individuals who are addicted to prescription opioids will often resort to desperate measures when their drug supply runs out.